-Inventories are stated at the lower of cost or market value.
+Inventories are stated at the lower of cost or net realizable value.
 Inventory reserves are provided to cover risks arising from slow-moving items or technological obsolescence.

-The Company periodically evaluates the quantities on hand relative to historical, current and projected sales volume.
-Based on this evaluation, an impairment charge is recorded when required to write-down inventory to its market value.
+The Company periodically evaluates the quantities on hand relative to historical, current, and projected sales volume.
+Based on this evaluation, an impairment charge is recorded when required to write-down inventory to its net realized value.